 Just before the squash is finished baking heat 2 tsp of olive oil in a pan over medium heat.
 Add onions and sauté for 2 minutes until softened.

 Add garlic powder, cumin, paprika, and crushed red pepper and sauté for another 2-3 minutes.
-Then add vegetable stock to life everything off the pan.
+Then add vegetable stock to lift everything off the pan.

 Allow most of the stock to be absorbed before adding the bbq sauce.
-Once you’ve added the sauce, stir to coat all the squash and heat through for 3-5 minutes, then remove the pan from the heat.
+Once you’ve added the sauce, stir to coat all the squash and heat through for 3 to 5 minutes, then remove the pan from the heat.

 Assemble the sliders by placing a bit of coleslaw on the bottom bun, then add pickle slices, and top with a good portion of pulled bbq spaghetti squash.
 Serve immediately!